apnelson1/Matroid/README.md

 * Modular cuts, extensions and projections : Matroid/Extension
 * Circuit-hyperplane relaxation : Matroid/Relax
 * Paving matroids : Matroid/Paving
+* The matroid intersection theorem : Matroid/Intersection

 The following currently need a few fixes to work correctly.
 * Uniform matroids : Matroid/Uniform
 * Transversal matroids : Matroid/Transversal
-* Parallel and series extensions : Matroid/Extension
+* Parallel and series extensions : Matroid/ParallelExtension
 * Matroid invariants and minor-closed properties : Matroid/Class
 * Representability : Matroid/Representation/*
   (Some of this requires a fair amount of linear algebra stuff to be added to mathlib to work - see Matroid/ForMathlib)